 - Q: What is the purpose of Part D of the form? - A: Part D is where issuers describe their QIS in detail.
 This part of the form collects information on: - 1.
 The market-based incentive type (provider or enrollee incentive); - 2.
 The QIS topic area (e.g., improving health outcomes, reducing medical errors, etc.); - 3.
 The QHPs covered by the QIS submission; - 4.
 Goals, measures, and performance targets used to monitor QIS progress; and - 5.
-Description and status of activities performed to carry out the QIS. - Q: How do I complete Part D, Question 1 of the QIS from? - A: All QIS submissions must utilize at least one market-based incentive a provider market-based incentive or an enrollee market-based incentive. - In Table 1-1, issuers should report the uptake of the market-based incentive over time.
-All issuers should set a target for uptake in the incentive in the "Performance Target" column. - Q: Can I choose any topic area in Part D, Question 2? - A: Issuers can choose any topic area when submitting their QIS.
+Description and status of activities performed to carry out the QIS. - Q: How do I complete Part D, Question 1 of the QIS from? - A: All QIS submissions must utilize at least one market-based incentive a provider market-based incentive or an enrollee market-based incentive.

+In Table 1-1, issuers should report the uptake of the market-based incentive over time.
+All issuers should set a target for uptake in the incentive in the "Performance Target" column.

+- Q: Can I choose any topic area in Part D, Question 2? - A: Issuers can choose any topic area when submitting their QIS.
 The Exchange encourages addressing health and health care disparities in an issuer's QIS.
 This can be done by choosing "implementation of activities to reduce health and health care disparities" as a topic area in the QIS or addressing the reduction of health and health care disparities as part of the activities implemented with any other chosen topic area(s). - Q: Can I choose multiple topic areas in Part D, Question 2? - A: Yes, issuers should select all topic areas that are applicable under the QIS submission.
 This information should remain consistent from previous years if an issuer is submitting a continuing QIS. - Q: How specific or general should my QIS goal(s) be? - A: Goals of the QIS should be high-level goals of the quality improvement strategy.
-The goal(s) must be linked to the issuer's QIS topic area(s), as well as the quantitative performance targets.
+The goal(s) must be linked to the issuer's QIS topic area(s), as well as the quantitative performance targets. - Q: How many QIS goals and measures does my QIS need to have? - A: A QIS must have at least one goal and two measures: the required measures of Cervical Cancer Screening (NQF ID: 0032) and Plan All-Cause Readmissions (NQF ID: 1768).
+Issuers can include multiple goals and measures if they wish.
+The QIS form includes space for three goals and two measures per goal.
+If an issuer wishes to address more goals or measures, they should contact the Exchange for a modified QIS form.